Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: Empirical Study

 \begin{quote} ``\textit{The goal should be to create a set of interlinked and mutually reinforcing technical, cultural, legal, and political mechanisms for maintaining societal control of AI.}'' - Mustafa Suleyman. \end{quote}

-Figure \ref{fig:tsd_spectrum} shows the spectrum of stances in terms of TSD Adherence and Balance.
+Figure \ref{fig:tsd_spectrum} shows the stances' spectrum in terms of TSD Adherence and Balance.
 On the Y-axis (TSDA), higher positive values mean more pro-TSD leaning discourse, whereas negative values mean more anti-TSD leaning discourse.
 The X-axis (TSDB) ranges from 0, corresponding to completely one-sided discourse (either pro- or anti-TSD), to 0.5, representing perfectly balanced discourse.
 The top-left region (high TSDA, low TSDB) represents imbalanced, strongly pro-TSD texts.
-The bottom-left region (negative TSDA, low TSDB) represents imbalanced, strongly anti-TSD texts.\footnote{Note that the region along the Y-axis where TSDB is high will necessarily contain texts with TSDA scores close to zero.
-This is because a TSDB value close to 0.5 means that the values of the pro- and anti-TSD components of TSDA are very similar, resulting in their near or total cancellation.
-Therefore, it is impossible to find texts in either the top-right or bottom-right regions, as highly balanced texts will inherently have low TSDA and cluster around the X-axis.}
+The bottom-left region (negative TSDA, low TSDB) represents imbalanced, strongly anti-TSD texts.\footnote{The region along the Y-axis where TSDB is high will necessarily contain texts with TSDA scores close to zero.
+This is because a TSDB value close to 0.5 indicates that the pro- and anti-TSD components of TSDA are very similar, leading to near or complete cancellation.}

-The typical text in the corpus tends to be moderately pro-TSD, presenting this stance in a relatively imbalanced way (TSDA average: 13.37, TSDB average: 0.24).
-Notably, however, both TSDA and TSDB have very high standard deviations (22.49 and 0.17, respectively) considering their ranges (approximately [-23, 55] and [0, 0.5], respectively).
-Therefore, the AI executive elite is not a monolithic group when it comes to how TSD is expressed and how AI-related concerns are responded to.
+The typical text in the corpus tends to be moderately pro-TSD, presenting this stance in a relatively imbalanced way.
+Notably, however, both TSDA and TSDB have very high standard deviations, indicating that the AI executive elite is not a monolithic group in how TSD is expressed and how AI-related concerns are addressed.
 While, on average, texts tend to be pro-TSD, some texts are strongly pro-TSD (e.g., \texttt{ altman-2024-intelligence}), strongly anti-TSD (e.g., \texttt{ amodei-2023-scaling}), or much more neutral (e.g., \texttt{ khosla-2017-scary}).
 Similarly, while pro- or anti-TSD discourse is typically moderately more dominant within a given text, some texts are notably imbalanced (e.g., \texttt{ andreessen-2023-manifesto}), while others are remarkably balanced (e.g., \texttt{ taneja-2022-consequences}).